C4ptainCrunch/cloud-computing-security-project/README.md

  * `no_extract` : CSP to prevent data exfiltration by restricting outbound requests
  * `escape` : Escaping the user input server-side
  * `crsf` : Use a CSRF token

+Both CSP rules have a report-url to send violations to a [sentry](https://sentry.io) instance)

 ## Eve is an evil attacker: Eve breaks into the admin